 - Select Foodee from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-To configure and test Azure AD SSO with Foodee, complete the following building blocks:
+To configure and test Azure AD SSO with Foodee, perform the following steps:

-- Configure Foodee to configure the SSO settings on application side.
+- Configure Foodee SSO - to configure the single sign-on settings on application side.

 Configure Azure AD SSO